GriffithsLab/HaritaEtAl2024_whobpyt-network-sc-lesions/README.md

 1. Data: This folder contains all pertinent information regarding the data used for the analysis presented in this study.
 Details about the HCP dataset can be found here.

-2. Scripts: This folder contains all the relevant scripts/code used for the analysis in this study.
+2. Code: This folder contains all the relevant scripts/code used for the analysis in this study.

 3. Figures: This folder contains the figures from the manuscript.